vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/ttl-options.md

 ## OpenCypher Compatibility

-This topic applies to nGQL extensions only.
+This topic applies to native nGQL only.

 ## Precautions